Heard about this vaccine but not sure what it's all about? Here's some useful information

 2. Why do I need the vaccination?

-Tetanus, diphtheria and polio are rarely found in the UK due to our successful immunisation programme.
-We have to keep levels of vaccination high to make sure diseases don’t return.
-These diseases do exist in other parts of the world where vaccinations aren’t easily accessible.
+The UK has a successful immunisation programme, but we have to keep levels of vaccination high to make sure that herd immunity is maintained and the diseases don’t return.
+These diseases do exist more commonly in other parts of the world where vaccinations aren’t easily accessible.

-You should have had your first immunisations against these diseases before you started school.
-It’s important to have another dose or ‘top-up’ dose to increase your immunity levels and keep you protected, now and into adulthood.
+You should have had these immunisations during your pre-school years.
+But it’s important to have another dose or ‘top-up’ dose to increase your immunity levels and keep you protected, now and into adulthood.

 3. What's tetanus?

-Tetanus affects the nervous system causing severe muscle spasm, convulsions, difficulty breathing and can be fatal.
+Tetanus affects the nervous system causing severe muscle spasms, convulsions, difficulty breathing and can be fatal.
 Tetanus is a disease that can’t be passed from person to person.

 4. What's diphtheria?